ZenderB3D/pp_docs/docs/Quickrigs/righose.md

 ![preferences](../images/qrhc2.jpg)

-- Curve resolution can be changed beforehand but unless the curve is really long, the default curve resolution of 12 should suffice.
-A better strategy would be to use a subd modifier to later on if needed.
+- Curve resolution should be as low as possible
 - Curve bevel resolution is set to 6 but only if it was higher than 6 to prevent (performance) issues due to geometry density.